rescript-association/rescript-core/README.md

 ## Differences to `rescript-js`

-This standard library is based on `rescript-js`, but with the tweaks and modifications listed below.
+This standard library is based on `rescript-js`, but with the tweaks and modifications.
+Some of the changes are listed below.
 There are also no uncurried versions of anything in the standard library.
 This is because _uncurried by default_ will be coming soon in ReScript 11, which will remove the need for explicitly uncurried functions.

 ### Array